 Text containing expressions to parse_expr for

 The environment for the quosures.
-Depending on the use case, a good default might be the global environment but you might also want to evaluate the R code in an isolated context (perhaps a child of the global environment or of the base environment).
+The global environment (the default) may be the right choice when you are parsing external user inputs.
+You might also want to evaluate the R code in an isolated context (perhaps a child of the global environment or of the base environment).

 parse_expr() returns an expression,